MichaelCurrin/html-to-jekyll-sample/README.md

 ## Tutorial

+This explains how I create this project as a new Jekyll site, starting from an HTML site.

+For intetest, see also the [HTML to Jekyll](https://jekyllrb.com/tutorials/convert-site-to-jekyll/) tutorial in the Jekyll docs.

 ### YouTube video

 My intention was to take an existing site with content and styling and build a Jekyll site out of it.